-The coordinates of source location are $p^0=[60,10]^T$.
-Hence, Assumption \ref{assum_coordinates_2d} holds.

-We first illustrate the biases and RMSEs for varying numbers of measurements (varying $T$, equivalently) of each estimator.
-The standard deviation of the measurement noise is $\sigma_a = 0.2$.
-We set $T$ as $10,30,100,200,300$, and $500$, respectively, and for each $T$, we conduct 1000 Monte-Carlo runs.

-The biases for varying $T$ are presented in Fig. \ref{fig:2d_bias_varyingT}.
-It can be seen that as the number of measurements increases, the biases of the Bias-Eli and Bias-Eli+GN estimators decrease to 0, except slight fluctuations.
-This verifies that the Bias-Eli and Bias-Eli+GN estimators are asymptotically unbiased.
-The PLS estimator tends to have a large bias which does not decrease as the number of measurements increases.
-The Subspace estimator mitigates the bias compared to the PLS estimator, but still has a large bias.
-Note that since every sensor makes $T$ observations, these $T$ observations are averaged to be one observation to suit the framework of the Subspace estimator.
-The relaxation and iteration based MPR-SDP+GN estimator has a smaller bias, however not converging to zero, which indicates that it is biased as well.

-The RMSEs of these estimators for varying $T$ are presented in Fig. \ref{fig:2d_rmse_varyingT}.
-In particular, the proposed Bias-Eli+GN estimator can asymptotically achieve the RCRLB.
-Notice that the MPR-SDP+GN estimator is of similar RMSE to it of the Bias-Eli+GN estimator only in the case of small sample sizes, but falls behind soon.
-The Bias-Eli and Bias-Eli+GN estimators are of the similar time complexity to the PLS estimator, and are much more accurate.
-The Subspace estimator gives smaller RMSE than PLS, but the RMSE does not converge because of the nonnegligible bias.
-Also notice that for the MPR-SDP+GN estimator, its accuracy relies on the initial guess.
-The initial guess is given by an SDP-based estimator, as \cite{Wang2018} suggests.
-Obtaining this initial guess requires calling the CVX toolbox twice, which is quite time-consuming.
-Additionally, MPR-SDP+GN requires more GN iterations than the Bias-Eli+GN estimator, which further increases the time cost.
+We first examine the bias and RMSE of each estimator as functions of \(T\), the number of i.i.d.
+AOA measurements per sensor.
+The angular measurement noise is a zero-mean Gaussian with standard deviation \(\sigma_a = 0.2\) rad.
+We evaluate performance across \(T \in \{10,\, 30,\, 100,\, 200,\, 300\}\), conducting 1,000 independent Monte Carlo trials for each \(T\) to ensure statistical reliability.